Liam Payne Defends Kylie Jenner Against Piers Morgan’s ‘Self-Made Billionaire’ Doubts

 “I did have a platform, but none of my money is inherited,” she told Paper Magazine, according to CNN.

-Forbes reported that Kylie Cosmetics’ revenue reached $360 million in 2018, a nine percent increase from the previous year.
+Forbes reported that Kylie Cosmetics’ revenue reached $360 million in 2018, a 9 percent increase from the previous year.
 Overall, Jenner is said to be worth over $900 million.
-At 21 years old, she earned the “youngest self-made billionaire” title faster than Mark Zuckerberg.
+At 21-years-old, she earned the “youngest self-made billionaire” title faster than Mark Zuckerberg.